Read the day

 Dental: Te Anau Dental Centre provides emergency and routine dental care.
 Appointments recommended.

-Fresh Choice: Main supermarket with full range of groceries.
-Open 7am-9pm daily.
+Fresh Choice: The big supermarket with a full range of groceries.
+Hours change between summer and winter.

 Coin-operated laundries available at holiday parks.
 Some motels and backpackers have laundry facilities for guests.
 Te Anau Laundromat on Milford Crescent offers self-service washing and drying.